 But we shouldn’t overlook the other ingenues.
-Greenville is the birthplace of The Iron Yard and home of the GSA Technology Council (GSATC); Columbia’s industries benefit from data work at the University of South Carolina (USC); Greenville is known for its advanced manufacturing; and Fort Mill is right next to the booming tech scene in Charlotte, NC.
+Greenville is home of the GSA Technology Council (GSATC); Columbia’s industries benefit from data work at the University of South Carolina (USC); Greenville is known for its advanced manufacturing; and Fort Mill is right next to the booming tech scene in Charlotte, NC.
 The state has a way to go before it’s famous, but it’s trying very hard.

 Data Science Research & Initiatives at South Carolina Universities

-When it comes to data science research, South Carolina universities often have certain sweet spots:
+When it comes to data science research, South Carolina universities often have initiatives:

-- Medical University of South Carolina (MUSC) & Bioinformatics: MUSC’s Department of Public Health Sciences has an abiding commitment to biostatistics, bionformatics, and epidemiology.
-You’ll see evidence of this in the Biomedical Informatics Center, the Bioinformatics Core (MBC), and the joint PhD in Biomedical Data Science and Informatics that MUSC offers with Clemson.
+- Medical University of South Carolina (MUSC) & Bioinformatics: MUSC’s Department of Public Health Sciences has an abiding commitment to biostatistics, bioinformatics, and epidemiology.
+You’ll see evidence of this in the Biomedical Informatics Center and the Bioinformatics Shared Resource

-- Clemson University & Genomics: Using the powers of its Palmetto Cluster, Clemson is doing some fascinating stuff with big data at the Clemson University Genomics Institute (CUGI) and the Institute of Translational Genomics (ITG).
+- Clemson University & Genomics: Using the powers of its Palmetto Cluster, Clemson is doing some fascinating stuff with big data at the Institute of Translational Genomics (ITG).

 But Clemson goes above and beyond.
-Its Social Analytics Institute is all over social technologies; the School of Computing has a number of data science research labs; the Watt Family Innovation Center is partners with the SAS® Institute; and Clemson’s International Research Network Connections website maintains a catalog of international big data science programs.
+Its Social Media Listening Center is all over social technologies; the School of Computing has a number of data science research labs; the Watt Family Innovation Center is partnered with the SAS® Institute; and Clemson’s C-Light website maintains a catalog of international big data science programs.

 Online Data Science Programs in South Carolina